 2. Auditory stimulus

 The power of a woman’s ecstatic peals to turn men on is so well-known that researchers have a name for it: female copulatory vocalizations, or FCV.
-Heck, entire industries have been built around it (remember 976 numbers?).
+Heck, entire industries have been built around it (remember sex-chat phone lines?).
 Like visual stimulus, a woman’s voice can bring a man’s penis to erection all by itself, but not to orgasm.
 And it does have the power to push the man over into orgasm once he’s gotten going.

 II.
 Hap-penis in Practice: What Feels Good in the Sack